AppEsteem/Samples/managed/managedsample.md

 5) Click OK to continue.

-6) Message is displayed on the screen that the installation is finished.

-7) From NuGet package solution innstallation can be verified with AppEsteem SRCL checked and the Uninstall button enabled.
+6) A success message will appear in the output window.

-8) Modify your main function to be wrapped within the initialization object by doing:
+7) Modify your main function to be wrapped within the initialization object by doing:

         static int Main(string[] args)
         {